 Chickens R Us!

-Great news from Toronto City Council this week!
+Great news from Toronto City Council!
 Four Toronto wards will be allowed to run pilot projects permitting backyard hens.

 See the parameters for the pilot project below.
 You’ll find the full motion history at http://app.toronto.ca/tmmis/viewAgendaItemHistory.do?item=2017.LS20.1